 H. David Sherman, who will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms part, has been serving as a professor at Northeastern University since September 1984.
 He has also been serving as Treasurer and chair of the finance committee at American Academy of Dramatic Arts since January 2014 and serving as Treasurer and board member at D-Tree International since July 2010.
 From January 2018 to August 2019, Mr. Sherman served as chair of the audit committee of Dunxin Financial Holding Ltd. (Amex: DXF), a financing service company in China.
 From January 6, 2010 - August 21, 2012 Mr. Sherman served as chair of the audit committee of China HGS Real Estate Inc. (Nasdaq: HGSH), a residential apartment construction company in Hanzhong, China.
 From January 2012 to November 2014, Mr. Sherman served as chair the audit committee and compensation committee of Agfeed Corporation (OTC: FEED), a hog production business.
 From February 2011 to May 2016, Mr. Sherman served as chair of the audit committee of Kingold Jewelry Inc. (Nasdaq: KGJI), a manufacturer of 24K gold jewelry in Wuhan, China.
 From 2007-2008, Mr. Sherman served as chair of the audit committee of China Growth Alliance, Ltd., a special purpose acquisition company (SPAC).
-Mr. Sherman also received a Bachelor of Economics degree from Brandeis University in 1969 and an MBA degree from Harvard University in 1971.
-Mr. Sherman also received a Doctorate degree from Harvard University in 1981.
-Due to his extensive experience with the US-listed companies, we believe Mr. Sherman is well qualified to serve as a Director.
+Mr. Sherman received a Bachelor of Economics degree from Brandeis University in 1969 and an MBA degree from Harvard University in 1971.
+Mr. Sherman is well qualified to serve as a Director.